 - White-clawed crayfish

-A Natural England Mitigation licence is required where disturbance of European protected species cannot feasibly be avoided during development.
+For projects where the disturbance of protected species cannot feasibly be avoided it may be necessary to obtain a European Protected Species Licence (EPSL) for those species that are covered under European legislation (e.g. bats, great crested newts, dormice, otters) or Natural England licences to disturb or destroy a badger sett.
 Wild Service’s ecologists are highly experienced at delivering these licences and helping our clients through this process.

-All Wild Service’s ecologists are 'suitably qualified' (as per BRE guidelines) to carry out BREEAM and Code for Sustainable Homes Assessments.
+Wild Service’s ecologists are 'suitably qualified' (as per BRE guidelines) to undertake the supporting survey work and provide evidence for BREEAM Ecology Assessment for a wide range of developments.

 Wild Service’s ecologists have a high level of botanical expertise and knowledge of the region.